Edgar M. Cullman: Personal life

 In 1938, he married Louise Bloomingdale (1919–2014), granddaughter of Lyman Bloomingdale; they had three children, Edgar Cullman Jr., Lucy Cullman Danziger, and Susan Cullman Kirby (married to attorney John Kirby).
-His son Edgar is married to interior designer Elissa Cullman, daughter of restauranteur Sol Forman who owned Peter Luger Steak House and whose siblings still own and operate the restaurant.
+His son Edgar is married to interior designer Elissa Cullman, daughter of restaurateur Sol Forman who owned Peter Luger Steak House and whose siblings still own and operate the restaurant.